ntorii/testandplayrepo/README.md

 # testandplayrepo

 Please do not clone this repository directly.
+Nah just do anything honestly.

 ## Optional Setup steps:
 1. `Fork` this repository to create a copy on your github account.